H. Clay Van Voorhis: Early life

-Ada V. (married Thomas Wylie), Dollie M.A. (married Robert S. Black), LTG Daniel (who presided over the mechanization of the US Cavalry), John A., and Margaret.

-Political career
+Career

 When Van Voorhis moved to Zanesville, he became involved in the Republican Political Committee Organization.
 He was admitted to the bar in 1874.

+In 1885, Van Voorhis became president of Citizens National Bank of Zanesville.
 In 1892, he was nominated for 53d Congress.
 He served in 53rd–58th Congresses, for a total of 12 years.
 During that time, he was a member of the Appropriations Committee.

-Banker

-In 1885, Van Voorhis became President of Citizens National Bank of Zanesville Ohio.

-He relinquished the job as President of "The Old Citizens National Bank" between 1892 and 1905 (while he was in Congress), and was reelected to the post in 1905.
+He relinquished the job as president of the bank between 1892 and 1905, while he was in Congress, and was reelected to the post in 1905.

+Personal life

+In 1875, he married Mary A. Brown, daughter of Judge William A. and Margaret Brown.
+They had five children: Ada V., Dollie M. A., TGL Daniel, John A., and Margaret.

+He died on December 12, 1927 in Zanesville.
+He was buried in Greenwood Cemetery.